 An alert rule monitors your data and captures a signal that indicates something is happening on the specified resource.
 The alert rule captures the signal and checks to see if the signal meets the criteria of the condition.

 - The signal or data from the resource.

-If you're monitoring more than one resource, the condition is evaluated separately for each of the resources.
-Alerts are fired for each resource separately.
+An alert is triggered if the conditions of the alert rule are met.
+The alert initiates the associated action group and updates the state of the alert.
+If you're monitoring more than one resource, the alert rule condition is evaluated separately for each of the resources, and alerts are fired for each resource separately.

 - Action groups: These groups can trigger notifications or an automated workflow to let users know that an alert has been triggered.
 Action groups can include: